Silvac34/myc/ReadMe.md

       viewCreateMeal_test.js         --> tests of the controller
-    viewFbLogin/                --> the facebook login view template and logic viewMeals/                --> the visualisation of meals view template and logic view_test/                --> Juste to keep as a template.
+    viewFbLogin/                --> the facebook login view template and logic viewMeals/                --> the visualisation of meals view template and logic viewMyMeals               -->So the user can see and manage the meals he is attending view_test/                --> Juste to keep as a template.
 Is not used in the app app.js                --> main application module templates/